Wednesday, April 29, 2009

 Anyone Can Hide In A Crowd!

-Here's what I sensed Father telling me: "Anyone can hide in a crowd, even (perhaps especially) the leader."
+In an earlier article on March 4, 2009, I wrote, "Those closest to us should be the primary recipients of all the good that God is doing in us, not the recipients of leftovers."
+Here's what I sensed Father telling me as I thought of those words.
+"Anyone can hide in a crowd, even (perhaps especially) the leader."
 It's ironic that the western church has so badly missed the life-on-life manner in which the Kingdom of God must operate.
-One of the most glaring ways we have missed it is the "bigger is better" mentality that allows even gifted and eloquent speakers to live a life of pretense, appearing to be "God's man/woman of the hour" while in fact causing havoc in those closest to him/her.
-I say ironic because God intends it to be exactly the opposite.
-The way the Kingdom of God operates is for those closest to us to benefit from the best of God's transforming work in our lives and then for that transformation to flow naturally and powerfully through all of our relationships.
+One of the most glaring ways is the "bigger is better" mentality that allows gifted and eloquent speakers to live a life of pretense, appearing to be "God's man/woman of the hour" while in fact causing havoc in those closest to him/her.
+God intends this to be exactly the opposite!
+The way the Kingdom of God operates is for those closest to us to benefit most from God's transforming work in our lives and then for that transformation to flow naturally out through all of our other relationships.

 I know I don't have to cite examples of how twisted this can become in current "church" culture.
 Jettie and I were just discussing at dinner tonight a mega-church pastor who can't keep staff around him very well and that scenario repeats itself over and over again, sometimes with far more disastrous results than relational deficiencies that lead to staff turnover (remember, I live in Colorado Springs!).